alphinside/devrel-demo-sources/demos/personal-expense-assistant-adk/expense_manager_agent/task_prompt.md

   /*EXAMPLE END*/

-- However, receipt images ( or any other images) that are provided in the past conversation history, will only be represented in the conversation in the format of [IMAGE-ID <hash-id>] without providing the actual image data, for efficiency purpose.
-If you need to get information about this image, use tool `get_receipt_data_by_image_id` to get the parsed data of the image.
+- However, receipt images ( or any other images) that are provided in the past conversation history, will only be represented in the conversation in the format of [IMAGE-ID <hash-id>] without providing the actual image data, for efficiency purposes.
+If you need to get information about this image, use the tool `get_receipt_data_by_image_id` to get the parsed data of the image.

 /*IMAGE DATA INSTRUCTION*/